SBI, Sheriff's office investigate drive-by shooting into multiple homes, suspect fires at detective

 Sheriff Sam Page has asked the State Bureau of Investigation to assist in the ongoing probe into the crime because a local officer discharged his weapon in pursuit of the suspect.

-Callers told the sheriff's office at around 11:15 a.m. that a gunman driving near Benaja Raod and Capital Loop had shot into several houses.
+Callers told the sheriff's office at around 11:15 a.m. that a gunman driving near Benaja Road and Capital Loop had shot into several houses.

 No injuries were reported.

-Residents of the neighborhood told authorities they were familiar with the suspect and his truck and decribed is as a burgundy Nissan.
+Residents of the neighborhood told authorities they were familiar with the suspect and his truck and decribed it as a burgundy Nissan.

-Shortly after the crimes were reported, Deputy Z. Warner saw the suspect in his vehicle and tried to stop him, but the suspect fled.
-Warner chased the suspect to Cunnigham Road near Spearman Road.
+Shortly after the crimes were reported, Deputy Z. Warner saw the Waite in his vehicle and tried to stop him, but the suspect fled in his truck.
+Warner chased Waite to Cunningham Road near Spearman Road.

-Once there, the suspect stopped and began firing his gun at a detective from the sheriff's office.
-The detective returned fire, but no one was struck and the suspect was taken into custody, the news release said.
+Once there, the Waite stopped his truck and began firing his gun at a detective from the sheriff's office.
+The detective returned fire, but no one was struck and the Waite was taken into custody, the news release said.

+"I am so very proud of my deputies today, especially,'' Page said in a press statement late Friday.
+"They stood fast in the face of danger to confront a deadly threat and protect the citizens of Rockingham County.
+They have my full support.
+And to anyone who fires a weapon at my deputies, rest assured they are going to do their job and stop the threat.''

+Held in the Rockingham County Detention Center on a $5,000,000 secured bond, Waite will appear in district court on Nov.
+2.

 Be the first to know